repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

 Use such an API Gateway to manage API endpoints' access.

-RSTUF API has a built-in authentication service, but we consider this feature not for production.
-We recommend using external authentication technology.
+RSTUF API has a built-in authentication service, however this feature is not for production.
+Using external authentication technology is recommended.

 SSL/HTTPS
 ---------

 Use HTTPS on RSTUF API (SSL certificates).

 RSTUF API supports SSL Certificates.
-We recommend enabling and using trusted certificates.
+Enabling and using trusted certificates is recommended.

 See: